We get asked this a lot: “A tenant is subletting my property; what should I do?”

 Also, sub-renting without permission constitutes an infringement of your lawful right, interest, or privilege as a landlord, which is another ground for termination of tenancy.

-Generally, as a landlord, make it your goal to know and understand your rights and obligations with regards to the issue of new tenants taking over a lease.
+Generally, as a landlord, make it your goal to know and understand your rights and obligations with regard to the issue of new tenants taking over a lease.
 And before opting for extreme measures, try and find a solution that works for everyone, especially where the renter is unable to afford to live in your property and needs help identifying a new tenant to take over the lease.
-This way you will save the time spent making costly applications to LTB and the legal fees involved.
+This way, you will save the time spent making costly applications to LTB and the legal fees involved.